hernandezcruzhecto/hernandezcruzhecto/README.md

 ## About me

-- 🏥 Currently at **Curie Health** — building clinical AI with RAG pipelines, AWS Bedrock, and HIPAA-compliant LLM workflows
+- 🏥 Currently at **Curie Health**, building clinical AI with RAG pipelines, AWS Bedrock, and HIPAA-compliant LLM workflows
-- ⚡ Reduced API response time by **42%** with optimized GraphQL + Redis caching
+- ⚡ Reduced API response time by **42%** with optimized GraphQL APIs and Redis caching
 - 🤖 Experience with **LangChain, vector search, prompt engineering**, and structured output validation in production
 - 🐹 Comfortable in both **Node.js** and **Go** for high-performance concurrent systems
 - ☁️ Deployed and maintained services on **AWS** with Kubernetes and GitHub Actions CI/CD